jitesoft/cc-gen-sharp/README.md

 _Will later fill this part with a bit more information on what is passed to the template engine, for now, check the 'Conventional.cs' class_

+### gen | generate

+The generate command will generate a full changelog by default.
+It will order each commit under a tag and its types.
+The following options can be passed: `--latest`, `--from <tag>` `--to <tag>`

+If `--latest` is used, cc-gen will print the changes between current tip and the last tag.
+If `--from` is used, a changelog without tags (will change in later version) will be printed from the given tag til the `--to` tag or first commit.

 ## With what?

 The application makes use of [LibGit2Sharp](https://github.com/libgit2/libgit2sharp/) to